brendanmapes/brendanmapes.github.io/docs/projects.markdown

 ---

 #### Machine learning
 * My <a href="https://brendanmapes.github.io/thesis.pdf">thesis</a> for the QMSS master's program at Columbia University, where I studied data science.
 I used multiple machine learning algorithms to predict spin vectors of pitched baseballs during MLB games, in order to learn about a newly discovered force acting on balls in flight, seam-shifted wake.
-There are some obvious mistakes, outlined by my advisor <a href="https://github.com/brendanmapes/brendanmapes.github.io/blob/a6dde11913c666319c79f4c571be37df3c0e736e/docs/_pdfs/comments%20(1).pdf">here</a>.
+There are some mistakes I need to correct, primarily when it came time for me to recall some of my undergrad lessons on physics. <a href="https://github.com/brendanmapes/brendanmapes.github.io/blob/a6dde11913c666319c79f4c571be37df3c0e736e/docs/_pdfs/comments%20(1).pdf">here</a>.
 One of these days I'll update accordingly and repost.

 <br/><br/>
 {% raw %}